 Back-To-Basics: Vehicle Protection When Welding

-Sometimes going back-to-basics can make the difference between a quality repair and a failed repair.
+Sometimes, going back to the basics can make the difference between a quality repair and a failed repair.
 When it comes to replacing panels and other body components, there are a few precautions to take in order to protect the vehicle while welding.

 Here are a few common mistakes and how to avoid them when welding: